Stuart Dean, Chair

 David Scott, Secretary & Membership Secretary

 I’ve been lucky enough to live next to the Ochils for the past 25 years, and as a keen hill runner and walker am often out for a long saunter over the highest tops or a run up Dumyat.
-The Ochils are a treasure trove of interest whether for landscape, farming, history, geology, or outdoor activities, and urgently need protection from intrusive developments such as giant pylons and wind farms.
+The Ochils are a treasure trove of interest whether for landscape, farming, history, geology, or outdoor activities, and deserve protection from any development that is out of place.
 I have been a member of FotO for a number of years, joining the Committee as Secretary in 2008.
-I now look after the membership admin, and contribute to the website admin too.
+I now also look after the membership admin.

 Chris Boness, Newsletter editor

 Having lived in Falkirk for many years, the Ochil’s have dominated the views I see travelling to and from work in Stirling.
 On Grahams Road near Falkirk town centre, Wood Hill is framed and magnified by the buildings in this busy road.
 I’ve explored these hills with my camera in all seasons and weather and these hills are a superb place to explore and escape from the everyday pressures of our bustling lives.
 As I’ve wandered these hills, I’ve realised the importance of preserving this fantastic resource for future generations so they too can have a place to enjoy, as I have.